Kusunoki Masashige

 Equestrian statue of Kusunoki Masashige outside the Imperial Palace in Tokyo.

 The same statue from a different angle, close-up.

-Kusunoki Masashige (くすのき まさしげ、 Kyūjitai: 楠木 正成; /ja/, 1294 – 4 July 1336), or (Note: After the time of Meiji) DaiNankô (大楠公), was a Japanese military commander and samurai of the Kamakura period remembered as the ideal loyal samurai.
+Kusunoki Masashige (くすのき まさしげ、, Kyūjitai: 楠木 正成; /ja/, 1294 – 4 July 1336), or (Note: After the time of Meiji) Dai Nankô (大楠公), was a Japanese military commander and samurai of the Kamakura period remembered as the ideal loyal samurai.

 Kusunoki fought for Emperor Go-Daigo in the Genkō War to overthrow the Kamakura shogunate and restore power in Japan to the Imperial Court.
 Kusunoki was a leading figure of the Kenmu Restoration in 1333, and remained loyal to the unpopular Emperor Go-Daigo after Ashikaga Takauji began to reverse the restoration in the Nanboku-chō wars three years later.
 Kusunoki attacked Takauji in Settsu at the command of the Emperor, an act of obedience sure to result in defeat.
 He performed seppuku at the Battle of Minatogawa in 1336.

-Kusunoki became a popular legend in Japan representing loyalty and virtue, and associated with the phrase "Would that I had seven lives to give for my country!" (七生報國; "Shichishō Hōkoku!").
+Kusunoki became a popular legend in Japan representing loyalty and virtue, and associated with the phrase "Would that I had seven lives to give for my country!" (七生報國, Shichishō Hōkoku!).
 Kusunoki was posthumously awarded the highest court rank in Japan, Senior First Rank (shō ichi-i), by the Meiji government in 1880, over 500 years after his death.
 He was highly regarded as one of "Japan's three loyal retainers" along with Fujifusa Madenokoji and Taira no Shigemori.

 Early life

 Kusunoki Masashige's origin has not been validated and it was merely six years between the start of his military campaign in 1331 and his demise in 1336.

 Kusunoki is believed to have been born in 1294 in Kawachi Province as a "well-to-do member of the rural gentry" and claimed descent from Tachibana Moroe, "a great nobleman" of the eighth century.
 His birthplace has been linked to the village of Chihaya-Akasaka where a small monument called the "Nanko Tanjochi" can be found.

 Kusunoki was a "scholar and a devout Buddhist" with much of his early education taking place at Kanshin-ji Temple in Kawachinagano, in present-day southern Osaka Prefecture.
 Later in his life, Kusunoki would arrange for considerable renovations to the temple.
 While studying at Kanshin-ji, he would make regular trips to central Kawachinagano to study strategy under the tutelage of a man named Oe Tokichika.

-According to legend, Emperor Go-Daigo had a dream in which he was sheltering under a camphor tree ("kusunoki" in Japanese), and that this dream led him to the surname of the warrior who would support him.
+According to legend, Emperor Go-Daigo had a dream in which he was sheltering under a camphor tree (クスノキ [kusunoki] in Japanese), and that this dream led him to the surname of the warrior who would support him.